If you have ever experienced a loss, you understand that there are very few words anyone can say to make the pain feel any less.

-The intense emotions that accompany the loss of a loved one often makes others feel uncomfortable about offering support to those grieving.
-But, don’t let discomfort prevent you from reaching out to those closest to you.
+The intense emotions that accompany the loss of a loved one often makes others feel uncomfortable about offering support.
+But don’t let discomfort prevent you from reaching out to those closest to you.

 As you prepare for the funeral or memorial service, the following conversation starters are sure to give you inspiration for what to say to the people you love.

 1. "I am so sorry for your loss."

-If at a loss for words, this phrase is short and simple.
-It shows that you recognize the emotional difficulty of this situation, which can help surviving family members and friends feel less isolated in their grief experience.
+This phrase is short and simple.
+It shows that you recognize the intense pain of this situation, which can help surviving family members and friends feel less isolated in their grief experience.

 2. "My thoughts are with you and your family."

-The grieving process can be vastly different from one person to the next.
-It’s important to remind those grieving that you care about them and are thinking about them during this difficult time.
-This reassures them that they’re not alone, which can aid the healing process.
+It’s common for those grieving the loss of a loved one to feel isolated.
+So it’s important to remind them that you care about them and are thinking about them during this difficult time.
+This reassures them that they’re not alone in their grief, which can aid the healing process.

 3. "I'm just a phone call away."

-Sometimes, after services, a person realizes just how painful their loss is.
-A small gesture—like a phone call—can reassure him or her that they’re not alone.
-So let a grieving friend or family member know that you are available to talk anytime they need a listening ear.
+A small gesture—like a phone call—can reassure them that they don’t have to go through this alone.
+Let a grieving friend or family member know that you are available to talk any time they need a listening ear.
 You may be surprised on how much your check-ins mean to them.

-4. "I feel so lucky to have known him / her.”
+4. "I feel so lucky to have known them."

-It can be difficult for surviving family members and friends to focus on the positive after a loss.
-While the funeral or memorial service can be extremely emotional, it’s important for grievers to celebrate the life lost.
+While a funeral or memorial service can be extremely emotional, it’s important for grievers to celebrate the life lost.
 So, what better way to leave a lasting legacy than to share touching experiences?

 5. "I'm here to help.
 Is there anything I can do?"